google/blockly-samples/codelabs/custom_generator/custom_generator.md

 ### Toolbox definition

-Next, we need to define a toolbox that includes these custom blocks.
-For this example we have a flyout-only toolbox with seven blocks in it.
+Next, define a toolbox that includes these custom blocks.
+For this example, there's a flyout-only toolbox with seven blocks in it.

 The file `src/toolbox.js` contains the original sample toolbox.
 Replace the entire contents of that file with this code: